sburtner/mat259_w19/assignment1.md

 # Proj 1 - MySQL Assignment | Knowledge Discovery
 ## Susan Burtner

-**THE CONCEPT**: In any database, there lies hidden knowledge.
+**THE CONCEPT (abridged version)**: In any database, there lies hidden knowledge.
 What does a database contain, and what can MySQL queries reveal?
 Your first assignment is to find something of interest based on your own cultural / knowledge interests.
 Here are some options:

 1) **Topics of Cultural Interest**:
-- What is the performance of a topic, a title, - a media over time, or by volume, or by trends, or by news events?
-- How does the collection change over time?

 2) **The Database Organizational Structure**
-- What is the classification approach that the library uses
-- What anomalies, errors, outliers, illogical classification methods, etc. may be revealed.
-(All databases have these as its impossible to precisely classify all things within a structured system)

 3) Data Analytics Query Methods
 - Explore statistical methods or algorithms to retrieve or process data